QC-FEM/QC-FEM.github.io/CONTRIBUTING.md

 All pages, except *Home Page*, must be stored inside ```pages``` folder.
 You may not create pages carelessly, for they are linked at the main menu of the website.
 Always think if it corresponds to either a Crash Course publication or a Project publication before creating a new page.
 At this early stage, the current contributors do not know how to create subpages or nested menus with Jekyll.
 Therefore, try to fit publications onto Crash Course, Project or About pages.

+**NOTE:** There is a ```404.html``` file that contains the default page when the server is unable to find the content on the repo.
+This can be personalized, but is scarcely necessary.

 ### Posts

 This are simple blog posts.
 They are to be stored on the folder ```_posts```.
 The main rule for posting is to include the date YY-MM-DD in the name of the file, since this is a requirement of Jekyll.
 Any post must be categorized as Crash Course or Project, and identified as such.